robiumhub/robium/docs/PROJECT_DESCRIPTION.md

 - `packages/frontend`: React application, routing, pages, charts, and services.
 - `packages/shared`: Shared types, JSON Schemas, templates, module metadata, and validation utilities.
 - `ros/`: ROS2 workspace (as a submodule-style directory) with Docker build tooling and helper scripts.
-- Root-level `docker-compose.yml`: Spins up frontend, backend, PostgreSQL, and a ROS container target.
+- Root-level `docker-compose.yml`: Spins up frontend, backend (with embedded SQLite), and a ROS container target.

 ### High-Level Data Flow

 1. User authenticates in the frontend and creates/edits a project.
-2. Backend validates and stores project configuration in PostgreSQL.
+2. Backend validates and stores project configuration in SQLite.
 3. Dockerfile Generation Service renders a Dockerfile from templates and project data.
 4. Optional: Container lifecycle and log streaming run via services + WebSockets.
 5. ROS workspace can be built and interacted with locally or within containers.